gusrub/rooble/README.md

 That would search the first state that has a country named USA.
 Do note the string notation for the relation.

+Oh yes, you can chain the methods so you could do something like paginating search results:

+`State.search("USA", "countries.name", join: [:country]).paginate(2)`

 That's it for now.

 ## Other features